SCCapstone/decision_maker/README.md

 ##### 5.2.1 Dependencies
 * These tests should be run using flutter version 1.12.13+hotfix.8 on the stable channel
-* To fetch project specific dependencies, run 'flutter pub get' from the front_end_pocket_poll directory.
+* To fetch project specific dependencies, run `flutter pub get` from the front_end_pocket_poll directory.

 ##### 5.2.2 Running the Tests
 1. cd into the front_end_pocket_poll directory.
-2. From the front_end_pocket_poll directory, to run the tests, run this command: 'flutter drive --target=test_driver/app.dart'
+2. From the front_end_pocket_poll directory, to run the tests, run this command: `flutter drive --target=test_driver/app.dart`

 ##### 5.1.3 Location of These Tests
 * Our front end behavioral tests are located at front_end_pocket_poll/test_driver/app_test.dart